meysius/docs/docker/README.md

 ```
 WORKDIR /usr/app
 ```
-- Specify the startup command:
+- Specify the default startup command for this image:
 ```
 CMD ["redis-server"]
 ```